Book 1: Beckham Institute for Prodigies

 “Don’t mind her,” said Suzan, “She’s a bit…”

-Then a girl with buzz cut, dark-blue hair and long pink bangs, came up from behind Drew and leaped onto his back, knocking the wind out of him and making him stumble forward, nearly falling on top of Suzan.
+Then a girl with a buzz cut, dark-blue hair and long pink bangs came up from behind Drew and leapt onto his back, knocking the wind out of him and making him stumble forward, nearly falling on top of Suzan.

 “Oh, hi sis,” said Drew, trying to recapture his breath.
 The girl, though tall, was not as tall as her brother.
 To his 7’11”, she was 6’ even.
 Her legs were straddling his chest and her right hand clinging to his right shoulder, she peered over his left.

 She stared at Suzan, her eyes expressing no emotions and Suzan found that she was one of the blank personas she had felt before.